dat-ecosystem-archive/docs/api.md

 })
 ```

-#### `dat.download(link, dir, cb)`
+#### `dat.join(link, dir, cb)`

-Download the given link to a given location.
+Joins the swarm for a given link to a given location.
 Get progress events from the stream.
 Progress events are the same as emitted by the `dat` object.

 ```js
 var done = function (err) {